coufalja/regatta-client/README.md

 ```

 ### delete all records with given prefix in table
 this example deletes all records with keys prefixed with `example` in `example-table` table.
 Note the asterisk, when doing prefix delete!
-Without the asterisk, it is not a prefix delete.
+Without the asterisk, it is not a prefix delete

 ```
 regatta-client delete example-table 'example*' --endpoint localhost:8443 --insecure